 I wasn’t looking for a new perfume; I was just leisurely browsing the selection when a new perfume found me.
 An SA almost forced a scented paper strip on me.
 I knew nothing about the brand.
 I had never seen their perfumes before.
 But it was easier just to take that blotter… The brand was Ormonde Jayne.
 And the perfume was Ta’if.

 That next department happened to be a Jewelry Department.
-I was looking for anything in that department even less than for a new perfume… You know where the story is heading, right?
+I was looking for anything in that department even less than for new perfume… You know where the story is heading, right?
 I found a perfect ring that I just had to have.
 And the more I smelled my wrist the more I liked that perfume.
-And the store was closing so I had to decide quickly what I should get.
-I knew that once you pass on a jewelry you like it would be almost impossible to find it again.
+And the store was closing, so I had to decide quickly what I should get.
+I knew that once you pass on a jewelry you like, it would be almost impossible to find it again.
 And with perfumes you should be able to find anything online and even cheaper (yeah, I told you I was a little arrogant).
 I left Harrods with a ring.

 Ta’if had transferred in my purse from the blotter to my phone and stuck to it for days (who knew about that property of gorilla glass?!) haunting me but at the same time making my evenings at that shoebox of a room a little better.

 I came home, started looking for Ormonde Jayne, realized it wasn’t available in the U.S., and while at it I discovered The Perfumed Court, perfume blogs and the whole world of niche and indie perfumes.